dnagir/knockout-rails/README.md

 Now you can create the model in your HTML.
-Not that we don't do a roundtrip to fetch the data as we already have it when rendering the page.
+*Note* that we don't do a roundtrip to fetch the data as we already have it when rendering the view.

 ```haml
 = content_for :script do